The course is open for seafarers, immediately involved and responsible for the handling of cargo on oil tankers.

 The course contents the folloing topics:Passenger ships familiarization training,passenger ships safety training for personnel providing direct service to passengers on board passenger ships in passenger spaces,Crowd Management Training, passenger ship passenger safety training, safety training in crisis management and human behavior, etc

-This course is developed for training officers to provide first aid to seafarers sailing on board of a ship and is designed and performed in accordance with the Requirements of the Regulation VI/4 para 1 and Section A-VI/4 para 1-3 of STCW'78 (as amended), IMO Model Course 1.14 and the Directive 2008/106/EС of the European parliament and the Council.
+This course is developed for training officers to provide first aid to seafarers sailing on board of a ship and is designed and performed in accordance with the Requirements of the Regulation VI/4 para 1 and Section A-VI/4 para 1-3 of STCW'78 (as amended), IMO Model Course 1.14, Directive 2008/106/EС and Directive 2012/35 EC of the European parliament and the Council, and the national standard for this training as well.

 The course is opened for officers and other persons who are immediately responsible for the loading and unloading and who have worked on board chemical tankers as staff crew members.
 The programme complies with the mandatory requirements for the qualification of crew members - regulation V/1 and A-V/1, paragraphs 15 to 21 including, of STCW' 78/ 95, as amended.